vreuter/bedtools2/docs/content/tools/closest.rst

 The `closest` tool first searches for features in B that overlap a feature in A. If overlaps are found, the feature in B that overlaps the highest fraction of A is reported.
 If no overlaps are found, `closestBed` looks for the feature in B that is *closest* (that is, least genomic distance to the start or end of A) to A. For example,

-For example, consider the case where one of the intervals im B overlaps the interval in B, yet another does not:
+For example, consider the case where one of the intervals in B overlaps the interval in A, yet another does not:

 .. code-block:: bash